Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/feature-explorer/variant-feature-explorer.md

 ---
-slug: variant-entity-viewer
+slug: variant-feature-explorer
-title: How to view variants in the Entity viewer?
+title: How to view variants in the Feature explorer?
-description: How to view variants, their transcripts and allele frequencies in the Entity viewer
+description: How to view variants, their transcripts and allele frequencies in the Feature explorer
 related_articles:
   - href: transcripts.md
   - href: gene-function.md